krishanuskr/Portfolio/README.md

 36. Click on bitnami wordpress in the left column
 37. Download, set up WinSCP tool.
 38. Don't import.
-Choose SFTP, enter ip address, user as bitnami and password as 5vsDl7HXBRJP.
+Choose SFTP, enter ip address, user as 'bitnami' and password as the one in bitnami system logs.
 Save it for the future, and login to view     ftp.
 39. To remove the bitnami tag from the web page: sudo /opt/bitnami/apps/wordpress/bnconfig.disabled --disable_banner1
 40. That should be it.
 Go on to <yourdomain>.com/wp-login to design your website.